 Education program volunteers help youth discover the science, history and joy of the Mississippi River.
 Volunteers help youth participate in geo-caching, fire building, fishing, macro-invertebrate sampling, bird watching, shelter building and more.
 Weekdays in the spring and fall are the times of highest need for education volunteers.
 All education programs are led by park rangers; these volunteer opportunities would be a good fit for retired teachers; those pursuing careers in education or interpretation; or individuals who would like to inspire another generation of river stewards.

 Big River Journey

-Volunteers on Big River Journey board river boats and assist Park Rangers and our partners in teaching 4th-6th grade students about the Mississippi River.
-Volunteers commit to a minimum of two dates.
+Volunteers on Big River Journey board river boats and assist park rangers and park partners in teaching 4th-6th grade students about the Mississippi River.
+Volunteers help students use binoculars, microscopes, and more!
+No experience is necessary – just a willingness to learn from park rangers.
+Volunteers with this program are requested to commit to a minimum of two dates.
 Trips generally take place during the first three weeks in May and the last two weeks of September.

 Bike with a Ranger

 Volunteers work with park rangers leading groups of bicyclists along Mississippi River trails.
 This is an excellent opportunity for individuals who are competent cyclists and are willing to teach and model safe biking practices.
 Trips are scheduled weeks in advance and occur on Saturdays in July through September.
 Volunteers are requested to commit to two rides during the season.